iyashk/Data-Science-Roadmap/README.md

 ## Project 2 - Investigating Netflix Movies and Guest Stars in The Office
 This project is also from datacamp.com that icluded handling and analysis of the data.
 This allowed me to perform critical tasks such as manipulating raw data and drawing conclusions from plots that I created for the data.

+### Project Description :
+The main theme behind this project is to discover that if Netflix’s movies are getting shorter over time and which guest stars appear in the most popular episode of "The Office", using everything from pandas and matplotlib.